replicatedhq/replicated-field-labs/labs/lab00-hello-world/README.md

 At this point, it will likely show that our test application is "Up To Date" and that "No Updates Are Available".
 The Admin Console can be configured to check for new updates at regular intervals but for now we'll trigger a check manually by clicking "Check for Updates".
 You should see a new release in the history now.
-You can click the +/- diff numbers to review the diff, but for now let's click "Deploy" to roll out this new version.
+You can click the "View diff" link to open a modal comparing the releases.
+For now let's click "Deploy" to roll out this new version.

 ![View Update](https://kots.io/images/guides/kots/view-update.png)